I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iinterruptsync-registerserviceroutine.md

 <p><code>RegisterServiceRoutine</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, the method returns an appropriate error code.</p>

 ## -remarks
 <p>This method adds the specified routine to the synchronization object's list of ISRs.
 When an interrupt occurs, the routine at the head of the list is called first, and the routine at the tail is called last.</p>

-<p>This method adds the specified routine to the synchronization object's list of ISRs.
-When an interrupt occurs, the routine at the head of the list is called first, and the routine at the tail is called last.</p>

 ## -requirements